The volume of filtered air.

 - It will only factor in the volume of filtered air.
 There are air purifiers that do not rely on airflow like Airfree’s Thermodynamic TSS Technology.

-- CADR test is will be running on the highest fan speed and 1 air changes per hour.
+- CADR test will be running on the highest fan speed and 1 air changes per hour.
 The numbers will significantly drop with a lower speed and higher air changes per hour.

 - The test is conducted specifically on dust, pollen, and smoke contaminants.
 Bacteria and viruses are off the table.